 Note: IO.10 assesses the effectiveness of measures to prevent terrorist financing.
 Its scope is broader than just NPOs - it also covers targeted financial sanctions and asset freezing measures.
-The excerpts below are most relevant to NPOs.
+The excerpts below are most relevant to NPOs:

-Immediate Outcome 10: Terrorists, terrorist organizations and terrorist financiers are prevented from raising, moving and using funds, and from abusing the NPO sector.
+Immediate Outcome 10: Terrorists, terrorist organizations and terrorist financiers are prevented from raising, moving and using funds.

 Characteristics of an effective system: Terrorists, terrorist organizations and terrorist support networks are identified and deprived of the resources and means to finance or support terrorist activities and organizations.
-This includes proper implementation of targeted financial sanctions against persons and entities designated by the United Nations Security Council and under applicable national or regional sanctions regimes.
-The country also has a good understanding of the terrorist financing risks and takes appropriate and proportionate actions to mitigate those risks, including measures that prevent the raising and moving of funds through entities or methods which are at greatest risk of being misused by terrorists.
+This includes proper implementation of targeted financial sanctions against persons and entities designated by the United Nations Security Council and under applicable national or supra-national sanctions regimes.
+The country also has a good understanding of the terrorist financing risks and takes appropriate and proportionate actions to mitigate those risks.
+These include focused, proportionate, and risk-based measures that prevent the raising and moving of funds through NPOs or methods which are at risk of being misused by terrorists, without unduly disrupting or discouraging legitimate NPO activities.
 Ultimately, this reduces terrorist financing flows, which would prevent terrorist acts.
-This outcome relates primarily to Recommendations 1, 4, 6 and 8, and also elements of Recommendations 14, 16, 30 to 32, 37, 38 and 40.
+This outcome relates primarily to Recommendations 1, 4, 6 and 8, and also elements of Recommendations 14, 15, 16, 26, 30 to 32, 35, 37, 38 and 40.

-Core Issues to be considered in determining if the Outcome is being achieved
+Core Issues to be considered in determining if the Outcome is being achieved:

-10.2.
-To what extent, without disrupting or discouraging legitimate NPO activities, has the country applied focused and proportionate measures to such NPOs which the country has identified as being vulnerable to terrorist financing abuse, in line with the risk-based approach?
+10.3.
+To what extent, without disrupting or discouraging legitimate NPO activities, has the country applied focused, proportionate, and risk-based mitigation measures to only those organisations which fall within the FATF definition of NPOs, and in line with identified TF risk?